pmem/pcj/README.md

 4. Build tools - g++ compiler and make

 ### PREREQUISITES TO RUN ###
-This library assumes the availability of hardware persistent memory or emulated persistent memory at the ```/mnt/mem``` directory (with read/write permissions for the user).
-Instructions for creating emulated persistent memory at ```/mnt/mem``` is shown below.
+This library assumes the availability of hardware persistent memory or emulated persistent memory.
+Properties of this memory such as path and size can be specified in the [config.properties](config.properties) file at the top level directory.
+Further information can be found inside the file.

+Instructions for creating emulated persistent memory are shown below.

 ### EMULATING PERSISTENT MEMORY ###
 The preferred way is to create an in-memory DAX file system.
 This requires Linux kernel 4.2 or